 term negative effects.

-(Brownwell, 2024) reported that " 70 to 90 % of reported TBI cases are categorized as "mild" yet as many as 90% of mTBI cases go undiagnosed even though their effects can last for years."
-These often show up as neurocognitive impairments, such as memory, attention, processing speed and executive function problems.
+(Brownwell, 2024) reported that " 70 to 90 % of reported TBI cases are categorized as "mild" yet as many as 90% of mTBI cases go undiagnosed", even though their effects can be serious and last for years.
+These can show up as neurocognitive impairments, such as memory, attention, processing speed and executive function problems.
 Cognitive impairments like these are often at issue in the persistent academic difficulties that these children may show following a concussion or mild TBI.

 Is a young person who suffered a mild traumatic brain injury or concussion failing to show signs of recovery?
 Is he or she exhibiting persistent long-term negative effects, or what the literature describes as post concussive symptoms.